Before we start:

 - baseURL is located on line 3.

-- If the Load Agent and the API Fortress Dashboard are located on the same server, then you can replace the baseURL with the internal address and port of the Dashboard on the server.
+- If the Load Agent and the API Fortress Dashboard are located on the same cluster, then you can replace the baseURL with the internal address and port of the Dashboard on the server.

-- If the Load Agent and the API Fortress Dashboard are located on different servers, you can replace the baseURL with the actual URL of the Dashboard.
+- If the Load Agent and the API Fortress Dashboard are located on different clusters, you can replace the baseURL with the actual URL of the Dashboard.
 That is to say, the URL you would use to access it via web browser.